ZephyrianDawnstrider/consultation_webapp_industry/docx/general/COMPREHENSIVE_DOCUMENTATION.md

 ## Project Overview

-### What is the Consultation Platform?
+### What is the consultant Platform?
-The Consultation Platform is a comprehensive Django-based web application designed to manage consultants, clients, and consultation services.
+The consultant Platform is a comprehensive Django-based web application designed to manage consultants, clients, and consultant services.
 It provides a complete ecosystem for:
 - Consultant registration and profile management
-- Client consultation booking
+- Client consultant booking
 - Invoice generation and management
 - Timesheet tracking
 - Administrative oversight